 This is my first blog income report – FINALLY – 6 months into blogging

 UPDATE: Although this report is a few years old now, it is still very relevant.
 However, if you would like to see more current income reports, I do still share them with my mailing list.
 I recognize that they’re an awesome learning tool, so I don’t want to stop sharing them completely.
-Get on the email list to receive income reports here.
+If you want to receive my income reports, get access here:

 Part of me can’t believe I’m doing this… writing this first blog income report, I mean.